Salt Lake City, UT

 What results can I expect from a breast augmentation procedure?

-What is the difference between saline and silicon breast implants?
+What is the difference between saline and silicone breast implants?

 Both saline and silicone implants have a silicone shell.
 The difference is in what fills the implants.
 A saline implant is filled with saline solution, the same that is used for IV’s.
 Thus, if the implant ruptures, the body absorbs the saline and the breast shrinks or deflates.
 A silicone implant is filled with a silicone gel.
 The silicone has improved with time.
 The current silicone is called “cohesive” meaning it holds to itself.
 An implant outside the body can be cut in half without the silicone going anywhere.
 If a silicone implant ruptures, you would likely not know as it would stay in the scar tissue that forms around the implant.

-The majority of women can breast feed after having implants.
-The ability to breast feed is affected by the choice of incision site.
+The majority of women can breastfeed after having implants.
+The ability to breastfeed is affected by the choice of the incision site.
 An incision in the crease under the breasts doesn’t go through any breast tissue.
 The tissue is lifted up and the implant is placed underneath.
-A peri-areolar incision (next to the areola) does go through the breast tissue, which can affect breast feeding more.
+A peri-areolar incision (next to the areola) does go through the breast tissue, which can affect breastfeeding more.
 Just having implants makes it difficult for one in five to breast-feed even if the tissue is left intact.

 Do I have to change my breast implants every 10 years?

 Breast implants do not have to be changed every 10 years.
-You are free to keep a breast implant until you are unhappy with the shape of the breast, the implant ruptures or you have some problem with the implant.
+You are free to keep abreast implant until you are unhappy with the shape of the breast, the implant ruptures or you have some problem with the implant.
 Implants carry a lifetime warranty.
-For the first 10 years the implant companies are so confident in their implants that they will even pay part of the surgeon’s replacement fees if an implant deflates.
+For the first 10 years, the implant companies are so confident in their implants that they will even pay part of the surgeon’s replacement fees if an implant deflates.
 Patients should expect to change their implants at some point during their life.
-Usually patients elect to change their implants because they become unhappy with the shape.
-As a breast ages it typically loses natural tissue and droops leading to the desire to get a repeat augmentation.
+Usually, patients elect to change their implants because they become unhappy with the shape.
+As a breast age, it typically loses natural tissue and droops leading to the desire to get a repeat augmentation.